Canada’s relations with ASEAN

 The Canada-ASEAN Joint Declaration on Trade and Investment adopted in October 2011, is the first trade and investment instrument concluded between ASEAN and Canada.
 It provides a platform for regular exchanges of information on opportunities and explores ways to expand and promote trade and investment between Canada and ASEAN.

 The ASEAN Regional Development Program is another key aspect of Canada’s engagement with ASEAN.
 It focuses on supporting sustainable economic growth through initiatives in disaster risk management and advancing democracy through investments in promoting and protecting human rights.
 The program also works to reduce poverty by providing support to ASEAN for initiatives that address transboundary and shared issues across the region.

-- Canada is currently providing more than $14 million in security assistance to ASEAN member states.
+- Since 2011, Canada has provided $79 million in security assistance to ASEAN member states.
 This support is helping ASEAN achieve its ambitious integration goals, which in turn contributes to regional peace and security and helps promote Canadian foreign policy objectives in Southeast Asia.

-- As a group, ASEAN member economies represent Canada’s seventh-largest merchandise trading partner.
-In 2015, Canada-ASEAN merchandise trade reached $21.4 billion.
+- As a group, ASEAN member economies represent Canada’s sixth-largest merchandise trading partner.
+In 2016, Canada-ASEAN merchandise trade reached $21.6 billion.

 - Tourism between Canada and ASEAN has seen significant growth in recent years.
 Between 2009 and 2013, total visits increased by more than a fifth.
 In 2013, 451,000 Canadian tourists visited the ASEAN region and 165,000 persons from the region visited Canada.

 - The number of students from ASEAN member states studying in Canada continues to grow, rising 75 percent between 2005 and 2014 to reach 11,568.